lionsoft/LionSoft.Js/README.md

 As soon as you've got all the files downloaded you just need to include the only file `LionSoft.Js-{version}.js` on your page or `BundleConfig.RegisterBundles`.
 All others files of the library will be loaded automatically.

-All the details you can read on the project documentation site.
+All the details you can read on the project [documentation site](https://github.com/lionsoft/LionSoft.Js/wiki/LionSoft.Js-Documentation).

 *Please see the `/sample` app for a more detailed code example of how to use the library.*

+## Documentation

+All the [project documentation](https://github.com/lionsoft/LionSoft.Js/wiki/LionSoft.Js-Documentation) is awailable on the [Project Wiki](https://github.com/lionsoft/LionSoft.Js/wiki/LionSoft.Js-Documentation).

 ## Authors